 The Futures Initiative is seeking applications from Graduate Center doctoral students in any field for a 2022-2023 fellowships.
 Our Doctoral Fellows are at the heart of the Futures Initiative, and the work we do is designed to support our mission and the professional goals of every Fellow.
 Our past fellows have gone on to do meaningful, inspiring work, both in the academy and beyond.
-We are seeking a Communications Co-Director for Fall 2022/Spring 2023
+There is one new opening for CUNY Peer Leaders Facilitator.

 About the Futures Initiative

 The Futures Initiative is an incubator that designs and implements a wide range of initiatives supporting equity, innovation, engaged pedagogy, leadership for change, support of public higher education, and the use and development of technologies that enable these goals within the CUNY community and beyond.

 Our current collaborations include the Andrew W. Mellon Foundation-sponsored Humanities Alliance (in partnership with the GC’s Teaching and Learning Center, BMCC, Guttman Community College, Hostos Community College, and LaGuardia Community College) and the Leadership Fellows program (a CUNY-wide undergraduate leadership and peer mentoring program, initially funded by the Teagle Foundation and currently partnering with the Promise and Perils of Democracy Project supported by the Carnegie Corporation of New York).
 Other key partners within CUNY include the Teaching and Learning Center (TLC), the GC Digital Fellows Program, the PublicsLab, the Office of Educational Opportunity and Diversity, the Office of Career Planning and Professional Development and Transformative Learning in the Humanities (TLH), also funded by the Mellon Foundation and extending to all twenty-five CUNY campuses.